sudheerj/javascript-interview-questions/README.md

 138. ### How do you define multiline strings

-     You can define multiline string literals using the '\\' character followed by line terminator.
+     You can define multiline string literals using the '\n' character.

      ```javascript
      var str =
-       "This is a \
+       "This is a \nvery lengthy \nsentence!";
-     very lengthy \
-     sentence!";
      ```

      But if you have a space after the '\\' character, the code will look exactly the same, but it will raise a SyntaxError.